pkg-tool/vibro/docs/src/development/linux.md

 ### Other things to note

-At Zed, our priority has been to move fast and bring the latest technology to our users.
+At Vector, our priority has been to move fast and bring the latest technology to our users.
 We've long been frustrated at having software that is slow, out of date, or hard to configure, and so we've built our editor to those tastes.

 However, we realize that many distros have other priorities.
-We want to work with everyone to bring Zed to their favorite platforms.
+We want to work with everyone to bring Vector to their favorite platforms.
 But there is a long way to go:

-- Zed is a fast-moving early-phase project.
-We typically release 2-3 builds per week to fix user-reported issues and release major features.
+- Vector is a fast-moving early-phase project.
-- There are a couple of other `zed` binaries that may be present on Linux systems ([1](https://openzfs.github.io/openzfs-docs/man/v2.2/8/zed.8.html), [2](https://zed.brimdata.io/docs/commands/zed)).
-If you want to rename our CLI binary because of these issues, we suggest `zedit`, `zeditor`, or `zed-cli`.
-- Zed automatically installs the correct version of common developer tools in the same way as rustup/rbenv/pyenv, etc. We understand this is contentious, [see here](https://github.com/zed-industries/zed/issues/12589).
+- Vector automatically installs the correct version of common developer tools in the same way as rustup/rbenv/pyenv, etc.
-- We allow users to install extensions locally and from [zed-industries/extensions](https://github.com/zed-industries/extensions).
+- Users can install extensions locally.
 These extensions may install further tooling as needed, such as language servers.
-In the long run, we would like to make this safer, [see here](https://github.com/zed-industries/zed/issues/12358).
-- Zed connects to several online services by default (AI, telemetry, collaboration).
-AI and our telemetry can be disabled by your users with their zed settings or by patching our [default settings file](https://github.com/zed-industries/zed/blob/main/assets/settings/default.json).
+- Some features connect to online services by default (e.g. AI providers).
+Vector itself does not include collaboration/calls or built-in usage analytics in this fork.
-- As a result of the above issues, zed currently does not play nice with sandboxes, [see here](https://github.com/zed-industries/zed/pull/12006#issuecomment-2130421220)
+- As a result of the above issues, Vector currently does not play nice with sandboxes.

 ## Flatpak

-> Zed's current Flatpak integration exits the sandbox on startup.
+> Vector's current Flatpak integration exits the sandbox on startup.
 Workflows that rely on Flatpak's sandboxing may not work as expected.

 To build & install the Flatpak package locally follow the steps below: